-Please also refer to the section entitled "Liquidity risk" on pages 128 to 130 of the Issuer's 2022 annual report.
-The Issuer's 2022 annual report is incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference".
+Please also refer to the section entitled "Liquidity risk" on pages 124 to 126 of the Issuer's 2023 annual report.
+The Issuer's 2023 annual report is incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference".

-Liquidity risk can be sub-divided in contingency liquidity risk, structural liquidity risk and operational liquidity risk:
+Liquidity risk can be sub-divided in contingency liquidity risk, structural liquidity risk and day-to-day liquidity risk:

-Contingency liquidity risk is the risk occurring when the Group may not be able to attract additional funds or replace maturing liabilities under stressed market conditions.
-This risk, assessed on the basis of liquidity stress tests, relates to changes to the liquidity buffer of a bank under extreme stressed scenarios.

-- Structural liquidity risk is the risk occurring when the Group's long-term assets and liabilities might not be (re)financed on time or can only be refinanced at a higher-than-expected cost.
+- Contingency liquidity risk is the risk occurring when the Group may not be able to attract additional funds or replace maturing liabilities under stressed market conditions.
+This risk, assessed on the basis of liquidity stress tests, relates to changes to the liquidity buffer of a bank under extreme stressed scenarios. - Structural liquidity risk is the risk occurring when the Group's long-term assets and liabilities might not be (re)financed on time or can only be refinanced at a higher-than-expected cost.
 Typical for banking operations, funding sources generally have a shorter maturity than the assets that are funded, leading to a negative net liquidity gap in the shorter time buckets and a positive net liquidity gap in the longer-term buckets.
-This creates liquidity risk if the Group would be unable to renew maturing short-term funding. - Operational liquidity risk is the risk occurring when the Group's operational liquidity management cannot ensure that a sufficient buffer is available at all times to deal with extreme liquidity events in which no wholesale funding can be rolled over.
+This creates liquidity risk if the Group would be unable to renew maturing short-term funding. - Day-to-day liquidity risk is the risk occurring when the Group's operational liquidity management cannot ensure that a sufficient buffer is available at all times to deal with extreme liquidity events in which no wholesale funding can be rolled over.

 Notwithstanding the changes in central bank policies and increased market volatility, the Issuer continues to operate with a strong funding and liquidity position thanks to its loyal customer base.
+But in view of rapidly changing market circumstances and increased mobility of funding sources (because of digitalisation and social media), the liquidity positions can rapidly deteriorate.